Lessons We Could All Learn From Free Love Communes

 The beginning of the free love movement

-The origins of the movement date back to the 19th century.
+The origins of the free love movement date back to the 19th century.
 In fact, some historians even cite references to similar communes as early as the second and third centuries.

 In the early 19th century, Victoria Woodhull ran for president of the United States on a free love platform, the idea being that people should be able to love freely.